Adapting your home: Access into and around your home

 Charitable funding

-Equipment is not always purchased outright and gifted to you.
-Some items are provided on loan, either for a specified length of time, or to be returned when no longer needed or appropriate for use.
+• Equipment is not always purchased outright and gifted to you.
+Some items are provided on loan, either for a specified length of time, or to be returned when no longer needed or appropriate.

 Prescriptions

-Following an assessment some local authorities will issue you with a prescription for the equipment that you need.
-This can be taken to a local retailer (usually a pharmacy or independent equipment retailer) and you can collect the equipment and begin to use it immediately.
-Usually there is the option to have the equipment delivered to your home if you have difficulty accessing your local retailers.
+Following assessment some local authorities may issue a prescription for equipment.
+This can be taken to a local retailer (usually a pharmacy or independent retailer), and you can collect the equipment to be used, or the equipment may be delivered to your home.

 Equipment hire